Backdrop has a leadership team structured to promote participation and collaboration.

 Project Management Committee

 Each PMC member agrees to serve a two-year term, but may request to end their membership at any time.
 Additional individuals may be added to the committee by a unanimous vote by the PMC.
 Any current PMC member can nominate potential new members.
-Individuals may be removed from the committee by a simple majority vote.
+Individuals may be removed from the committee by a simple majority vote (but ideally by consensus, minus the person up for removal).
 Decisions other than core philosophy changes and adding new core maintainers are taken by seeking consensus, with a majority vote as a fallback where needed.
 In the event of a tie within the PMC, an elected member of the PMC may break the tie.
 The tie-breaker may be elected at any time by a majority vote of the committee.
 The currently elected tie-breaker is Nate Haug.

 Core committers are responsible for the day-to-day business of reviewing and committing code to the core Backdrop repository.
 Core committers are enabled to use their discretion when merging pull requests that are in line with the goals of the project.